 1. Organization membership – foundations, grantmaking public charities, corporate giving programs and other philanthropy organizations with the primary purpose of making grants or providing funding.
 Under institution membership staff and trustees involved in grantmaking can participate as members.
 Institution members are listed on our website.
 Staff members with the primary responsibility for fundraising are not eligible to be members.

 2. Individual membership – staff and trustees of grantmaking organizations and individual donors with a formal mechanism for their philanthropy.
 Under individual membership, only the individual can participate as a member.
-Individual members are not listed on our website but are included in the member directory available to members only.

 The leadership of the Africa Grantmakers’ Affinity Group determines membership approval and reserves the right to make exceptions to membership qualifications on a case-by-case basis.